Blacksujit/100X-Engineers-GenAI-Hackathon-Submission/README.md

 2. Input text in the text box on the homepage and click the "Generate Video" button.
 3. The application will redirect you to a page displaying the generated video URLs.

-## Impact of the Product

-The Text-to-Video Generation application has the potential to significantly impact various sectors, including education, marketing, and content creation.
-By transforming textual information into engaging video content, it enhances the way information is consumed and understood.
-Here are some key impacts:

-- **Enhanced Learning**: In educational settings, the ability to convert complex text into visual formats can aid in comprehension and retention, making learning more effective.

-- **Marketing and Communication**: Businesses can leverage this tool to create promotional videos quickly, allowing for more dynamic and engaging marketing strategies that capture audience attention.

-- **Accessibility**: By providing visual representations of textual information, the application can help make content more accessible to individuals with different learning styles or those who may struggle with reading.

-- **Content Creation**: Content creators can streamline their workflow by generating videos from scripts or articles, saving time and resources while maintaining high-quality output.

 ## Contributing